HOL-Theorem-Prover/HOL/doc/next-release.md

     There is a major backwards-incompatibility: the above changes may lead to more complicated proofs when using extreals, while better alignments with textbook proofs are achieved, on the other hand.

+*   Fix soundess bug in the HolyHammer translations to first-order.
+    Lambda-lifting definitions were stated as local hypothesis but were printed in the TPTP format as a global definition.
+    In a few cases, the global definition captures some type variables causing a soundess issue.
+Now, local hypothesis are printed locally under the quantification of type variables in the translated formula.

 New theories:
 -------------